AlgoCompSynth/R-AI-D/README.md

 - Add a comprehensive users’ guide.
-The two core packages are usable if you’re familiar with the books on which they’re based, but they need more documentation.
-And although the operation of the container is relatively simple, the documentation on getting it running and connecting to it needs to be done.
+The two core packages are usable if you’re familiar with the books on which they’re based, but they need much more documentation.
+And although the operation of the container is relatively simple, the documentation on getting it running and connecting to it needs to be improved.
 - Produce a xentonal album.
-This is going to require expanding the capabilities of `consonaR`, and probably a real-time synthesis engine like `ChucK`.
+This is going to require expanding the capabilities of both `eikosany` and `consonaR`.

 Longer term, I want to add more computational music theory, especially counterpoint and geometric / algebraic approaches like (Tymoczko 2010).
-This is well-suited to the capabilites of R and AI models, and the databases exist for post-training.
+Both are well-suited to the capabilites of R and AI models, and the databases exist for post-training.

 ## References